-Potassium Chloride Extended-release Tablets are an electrolyte replenisher.
+Potassium Chloride extended-release tablets are an electrolyte replenisher.
 The chemical name is Potassium Chloride, and the structural formula is KCl.
-Potassium Chloride, USP is a white, granular powder or colorless crystals.
+Potassium Chloride, USP, occurs as a white, granular powder or as colorless crystals.
 It is odorless and has a saline taste.
 Its solutions are neutral to litmus.
 It is freely soluble in water and insoluble in alcohol.

-The potassium ion is the principal intracellular cation of most body tissues.
-Potassium ions participate in a number of essential physiological processes including the maintenance of intracellular tonicity, the transmission of nerve impulses, the contraction of cardiac, skeletal and smooth muscle and the maintenance of normal renal function.
+Potassium ion is the principal intracellular cation of most body tissues.
+Potassium ions participate in a number of essential physiological processes including the maintenance of intracellular tonicity, the transmission of nerve impulses, the contraction of cardiac, skeletal and smooth muscle, and the maintenance of normal renal function.

 The intracellular concentration of potassium is approximately 150 to 160 mEq per liter.
 The normal adult plasma concentration is 3.5 to 5 mEq per liter.
 An active ion transport system maintains this gradient across the plasma membrane.